bekk/react-native-workshop/README.md

 * Extend `network/messages.js` with an edit network call.
 Edit API "http://mobile-course.herokuapp.com/message/:id".
 Remember to use HTTP PUT.
 * Extend `reducers/reducers.js` to handle the edit action.
 Remember to delete/replace the message you edit.

 ##6.
-Even more hardcore mode :godmode:
+Bonus: Even more hardcore mode :godmode:

 React Native is open source and has plenty of issues up for grabs: https://github.com/facebook/react-native/issues